maxmil/blazeds-entity-replicator/README.markdown

 ## Download

-You can download the latest release from the "Download" link on github.
+You can download the latest release from the "Downloads" link at the top of the page.

 ## How to build it